Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Conclusion

 \section{Conclusion}

 We introduced Generative Adversarial Clean-Image Backdoors (\methodabb{}), a stealthy and adaptive backdoor attack that uses C-InfoGAN to optimize trigger patterns embedded within training images.
-Experiments across 6 datasets, 5 architectures, and 4 tasks showed high attack success rates with minimal drop in clean accuracy and low poison rates. \methodabb{} resists existing defenses, highlighting the need for more robust protections.
+Experiments across 6 datasets, 5 architectures, and 4 tasks showed high attack success rates with minimal drop in clean accuracy and low poison rates. \methodabb{} resists existing defenses, highlighting the need for more robust protections, including in agentic deployments with contextual memory~\citep{xu2026contextual}.